Learn something new every day More Info... by email

 This is by no means an exhaustive list of potential drugs that can cause alopecia.
-Further, these medications have a risk factor for causing hair loss, but not all people will experience alopecia.
+Further, these medications have a risk factor for causing hair loss, but not all people will experience baldness.
 In many cases, taking the risk is worth it, because the benefits of using the medication are quite high.

-Alopecia may further be caused by patients who suffer from an illness called Trichotillomania.
+Hair loss may further be caused by patients who suffer from an illness called Trichotillomania.
 In this condition people have an impulse to pluck out their own hair.
 This condition is a compulsion, and thus generally cannot be resisted.
 Like cutting, it is thought that patients may pluck out more hair in response to external stressors.
 The plucking can cause injury to the hair shafts so that hair regrowth is difficult.

 Children with trichotillomania have a very good chance of recovery through counseling, and psychiatric medications.
 However, it is unclear which psychiatric medications work best.
 Adults may have a more difficult time recovering.
 One possible treatment, which is more applicable for men, is to keep the hair shaved so the patient cannot pull out individual hairs.
 As well, tranquilizers may be used to temporarily ease the compulsion.